-The Bilateral Discussions Respecting Treaty Six began in 1995 between the Nations of Treaty No. 6 and the Government of Canada, who signed the Declaration of Intent.
-This was confirmation that Treaty Six and the Crown (Federal Government) were willing to develop a process that would enable them to discuss Treaty Issues.
+The Bilateral Discussions Respecting Treaty No. 6 began in 1995 between the Nations of Treaty No. 6 and the Government of Canada, who signed the Declaration of Intent.
+This was confirmation that Treaty No. 6 and the Crown (Federal Government) were willing to develop a process that would enable them to discuss Treaty Issues.
 As the rules of the process were discussed, the signing of the Protocol followed on May 11, 1997.
-The understanding, as mentioned in the Protocol, was to ensure that this was a political process established between Treaty Six and the Crown (Federal Government), with the intent to gain a better understanding of what Treaty No. 6 meant to the Nations of Treaty No. 6 and the Government of Canada as the successor state of the Crown of Great Britain.
+The understanding, as mentioned in the Protocol, was to ensure that this was a political process established between Treaty No. 6 and the Crown (Federal Government), with the intent to gain a better understanding of what Treaty No. 6 meant to the Nations of Treaty No. 6 and the Government of Canada as the successor state of the Crown of Great Britain.
 This process is not a legal one, nor is it a means to re-negotiate the Treaty.

-As the process started, team-players were identified by Treaty Six Confederacy and the Crown (Federal Government of Canada) to begin Main Table meetings.
+As the process started, team-players were identified by Confederacy of Treaty No. 6 Nations and the Crown (Federal Government of Canada) to begin Main Table meetings.
 This included Chiefs, Elders, and Technical Staff.
-As the two teams came together, making presentations by way of position papers and oral presentations made by the Elders of Treaty Six, there was much learning done by both teams.
+As the two teams came together, making presentations by way of position papers and oral presentations made by the Elders of Treaty No. 6, there was much learning done by both teams.
 Main Table meetings were planned and agenda items identified.
 Twenty-one items were tabled as points of Treaty issues that needed to be discussed, although this is not an exhaustive list.

 As Phase One was completed, there was a joint report submitted which gave a clear report on the history of Phase One discussions, indicative of the accomplishments and understandings reached.
 However, it also indicates the outstanding issues that were never fully discussed, and to date, still remain outstanding.
 As Phase One had taken a few years to complete, there is a continued commitment of the Minister of Indian and Northern Affairs and a commitment of funding that is necessary to implement the tasks necessary for preparation and execution of Phase Two.